xciter327/simple-home-nat-gateway/README.md

 Loosely based on the Archlinux pages for the relevant services and offical tool documentation

 # TODO
-- Source shared environment variables from a single source of truth
 - Look into managing the power envelope of the CPU [pstate-frequency](https://github.com/pyamsoft/pstate-frequency) or ThermalD
 - Internal DNS zones
 - Include Prometheus/Grafana stack